t-wang1/t-wang1.github.io/_notes/programming_abstractions.md

 The textual region in which a binding is active is its _scope_.
 Languages where the scope of a binding is determined at compile-time are called _statically/lexically scoped languages_.
 A variable is said to be _shadowed_ when a variable declared within a certain scope has the same name as a variable declared in an outer scope.

 ### Data Types

 There are multiple ways to think about data types.
 In the _denotational semantics approach_, we can implicitly picture values from a domain.
 In the _structural semantics approach_, complex structures are described in terms of simpler constituents.

+A **type system** of a programming language is a set of rules that assigns a data type to the constructs of a program in that language.
+It provides a set of rules for (a)type equivalence, (b)type compatability, and (c)type inference. **Type checking** is the process of verifying and enforcing the rules of type safety in a program.

+There are two possible approaches for determining type equivalence:
+  1. Name equivalence: two types are equal if and only if they have the same constructor expression (ex. they are bound to the same name)
+  2. Structural equivalence: two types are equal if and only if they have the same "structure"

+Name equivalence can be
+  1. strict (aliased types are considered to be distinct)
+  2. loose (aliased types are considered to be equivalent)

+A **derived type/subtype** is **type compatible** with its parent type.
+This way, we have a one-sided "is-a" relation instead of complete type equivalence.

+The function ```fun x y -> x * y``` has the type ```int -> (int -> int) ```.
+That is, a function that takes an ```int```, and returns a function of the type ```int -> int```.
+This type of evaluation of a function that takes multiple arguments as evaluating a sequence of functions, each with a single argument, is called **currying**.

 Types can be divided into scalar and composite types.
 A _scalar type_ is a type whose values occupy a fixed amount of memory and are atomic: not subdivided further in any way.
 A _composite type_ is a type whose values are composed of simpler component values.
 Each component can be scalar or composite.